-All applicants must have a minimum of two year's post-registration experience
+Have a minimum of two year's post-registration experience in nursing.

-Applicants must have exposure to either Level 2 or Level 3 Palliative Care, as indicated in the Report of the National Advisory Committee on Palliative Care (2001), for the duration of the course for a minimum of 75 hours per month
+Candidates must be employed in the peri-operative environment prior to commencing the course and for the duration of the course for a minimum of 75 hours per month

 Documents to be submitted with your application:

 Original transcript(s) including date and grading of degree award (non UCD Graduates only) & notarised English translations where relevant

 Copy of Birth Certificate or Personal Page of Passport

 Signed Declaration Form from Employer (original form)

 Completed Clinical Competence Assessor Nomination Form signed by the nominee

 Completed Candidate Clinical Experience Record (non-partner Hospital sites)